-- Limitations of Use: The total duration of therapy with Lupron Depot plus add-back therapy should not exceed 12 months due to concerns about adverse impact on bone mineral density. - Concomitant use with iron therapy for the preoperative hematologic improvement of patients with anemia caused by fibroids for whom three months of hormonal suppression is deemed necessary.
-(3.75 mg for one-month administration, 11.25 mg for three-month administration). - Limitation of use: Lupron Depot is not indicated for combination use with norethindrone acetate add-back therapy for the preoperative hematologic improvement of women with anemia caused by heavy menstrual bleeding due to fibroids. - Treatment of advanced prostate cancer (7.5 mg for one-month administration, 22.5 mg for three-month administration, 30 mg for four-month administration, and 45 mg for six-month administration).
+- Limitations of Use: Initial treatment course of Lupron Depot® (whether used alone or with add-back therapy) is limited to 6 months.
+A single retreatment course of not more than 6 months of Lupron Depot® plus add-back therapy may be given if symptoms recur.
+Do not use Lupron Depot® alone for retreatment.
+The total duration of therapy with Lupron Depot® 11.25 mg plus add-back therapy should not exceed 12 months due to concerns about adverse impact on bone mineral density. - Concomitant use with iron therapy for the preoperative hematologic improvement of patients with anemia caused by uterine leiomyomata (fibroids) for whom three months of hormonal suppression is deemed necessary.
+(3.75 mg for 1-month administration, 11.25 mg for 3-month administration) with recommended duration of therapy up to 3 months. - Limitation of use: Lupron Depot® is not indicated for combination use with norethindrone acetate add-back therapy for the preoperative hematologic improvement of women with anemia caused by heavy menstrual bleeding due to fibroids. - Palliative treatment of advanced prostate cancer (7.5 mg for 1-month administration, 22.5 mg for 3-month administration, 30 mg for 4-month administration, and 45 mg for 6-month administration).\

-Zoladex is a GnRH agonist indicated for:30
+Zoladex® is a GnRH agonist indicated for:30

 - Use in combination with flutamide for the management of locally confined Stage T2b-T4 (Stage B2-C) carcinoma of the prostate.
-Treatment with Zoladex and flutamide should start eight weeks prior to initiating radiation therapy and continue during radiation therapy (10.8 mg and 3.6 mg implant). - Palliative treatment of advanced carcinoma of the prostate (10.8 mg and 3.6 mg implant). - Management of endometriosis, including pain relief and reduction of endometriotic lesions for the duration of therapy (3.6 mg implant).
-Experience with Zoladex for the management of endometriosis has been limited to women 18 years of age and older treated for six months. - Use as an endometrial-thinning agent prior to endometrial ablation for dysfunctional uterine bleeding (3.6 mg implant). - Use in the palliative treatment of advanced breast cancer in pre- and perimenopausal women (3.6 mg implant).
+Treatment with Zoladex® and flutamide should start 8 weeks prior to initiating radiation therapy and continue during radiation therapy (10.8 mg and 3.6 mg implant).\ - Palliative treatment of advanced carcinoma of the prostate (10.8 mg and 3.6 mg implant).\ - Management of endometriosis, including pain relief and reduction of endometriotic lesions for the duration of therapy (3.6 mg implant).
+Experience with Zoladex® for the management of endometriosis has been limited to women 18 years of age and older treated for 6 months. - Use as an endometrial-thinning agent prior to endometrial ablation for dysfunctional uterine bleeding (3.6 mg implant). - Use in the palliative treatment of advanced breast cancer in pre- and perimenopausal women (3.6 mg implant).\